When effects cannot be estimated: redefining estimands to understand the effects of naloxone access laws: Motivating example

-In response to this unprecedented increase in opioid-related harm, states have turned to policy change.
-One of the most widely adopted of these changes are laws designed to increase access to the medication naloxone, an opioid antagonist that quickly reverses opioid overdose if administered in time.\cite{chamberlain1994comprehensive} Naloxone access laws (NALs) allow naloxone to be prescribed and dispensed to people who use opioids, or to laypersons such as nonmedical first responders, bystanders, and family/friends.
-They can include provisions such as: 1) permission for ``third-party prescriptions'' that allow healthcare practitioners and pharmacists to prescribe and dispense naloxone to people who are not at direct risk of overdose, 2) removal of liability for providing or administering naloxone, 3) permission for a naloxone ``standing order'' prescription for persons at risk of overdose, 4) permission for pharmacists to dispense naloxone to individuals without a prescription, among other provisions.\cite{davis2015legal} Prior research has found mixed evidence for the effects of NALs on their intended outcomes.
-While several studies have found that NALs are associated with increases in access to naloxone from both pharmacies and non-pharmacy sources,\cite{gertner2018naloxone,xu2018state,sohn2019association,lambdin2018naloxone} findings regarding whether laws are associated with reduced overdose mortality vary somewhat based on the time period and specific NAL components studied.\cite{doleac2019moral,erfanian2019impact,mcclellan2018opioid,blanchard2018state,abouk2019association,rees2019little,smart2021systematic}
+In response to the opioid overdose crisis\cite{hedegaard2017drug,wilson2020drug,hedegaarddrug,cdccovid} states adopted a range of laws, one of the most common being laws to increase access to naloxone.
+Naloxone access laws typically include one or more of the following provisions: 1) permission for third-party prescriptions that allow healthcare practitioners and pharmacists to prescribe and dispense naloxone to people who are not at direct risk of overdose, 2) removal of liability for providing or administering naloxone, 3) permission for pharmacists to dispense naloxone to individuals without a patient-specific prescription, among other provisions.\cite{davis2015legal} Prior research has found mixed evidence for the effects of naloxone access laws on overdose mortality.\cite{doleac2019moral,erfanian2019impact,mcclellan2018opioid,abouk2019association,rees2019little,smart2021systematic} It is possible that one contributing factor to mixed findings could be violations of the identification assumptions, including positivity, particularly if other laws affecting overdose mortality were enacted close together in time with naloxone access laws.\cite{matthay2020revolution}